 Acharya Fleet Maull

-Fleet Maull, Ph.D is an author, meditation teacher, consultant, executive coach, end-of- life care educator and social activist whose work is focused at the nexus of personal and social transformation.
+Fleet Maull, Ph.D is a former prisoner, author, meditation teacher, consultant, executive coach, end-of-life care educator and social activist whose work is focused at the nexus of personal and social transformation.

-He is a senior Dharma teacher (Acharya) in the international Shambhala Meditation Community empowered by Sakyong Mipham Rinpoche and leads meditation retreats and programs at Shambhala Centers throughout North America, Europe and Latin America.
+He is a senior Dharma teacher (Acharya) empowered by Sakyong Mipham Rinpoche in the Shambhala Buddhist tradition and leads advanced meditation retreats and other programs at Shambhala Centres throughout North America, Europe and Latin America.

-Dr. Maull is also a Dharma successor of Zen master and social entrepreneur, Roshi Bernie Glassman, and a senior Zen teacher (Sensei) and priest in the Zen Peacemaker community and the Soto Zen tradition, serving as a spirit holder for the annual Auschwitz Bearing Witness Retreat for thirteen years, co-founding the Rwanda Bearing Witness Retreats, and leading more than a dozen Street Retreats in various U.S. cities.
+Dr. Maull is also a Roshi (master Zen teacher), senior priest and Dharma successor of Zen master and social entrepreneur, Roshi Bernie Glassman in the Zen Peacemaker Order and Soto Zen tradition.
+Roshi Maull has served as a council leader, spirit holder and elder for the annual Auschwitz Bearing Witness Retreat for for the past 16 years.
+He also co-founded the Rwanda Bearing Witness Retreats and has led more than a dozen Street Retreats in U.S. urban centers.

 He founded Prison Mindfulness Institute (PMI) in 1989, while serving a 14-year mandatory-minimum federal drug sentence from 1985 to 1999.
 PMI has become a leading provider of evidence-based mindfulness programming both prisoners and criminal justice professionals, while also supporting a network of more than 185 prison mindfulness projects and several thousand prison mindfulness activists and volunteers.
 Acharya Maull serves as senior faculty and training director for PMI’s Engaged Mindfulness Institute, offering trauma-informed mindfulness teacher training and certification programs for criminal justice, mental health and human services professionals.